martinapugliese/askademic/README.md

 * summarise the latest papers in a category/subcategory for you
 * answer questions by retrieving relevant papers and searching within them to produce an answer It also allows you to have a conversation, that is, to ask for follow-up questions.

+As for everything that uses LLM, check your outputs - it can male mistakes.
+The tool is designed to provide short answers and suggestions, leaving to the user the effort to dive deeper into the matter.

 And, it has an eye for things non-scientific... see below.

 It works as a CLI tool.